Theno1gitty/A-Game-Theory-Simulation-of-the-US-Iran-conflict/README.md

 # A-Game-Theory-Simulation-of-the-US-Iran-conflict
-An accompaniment of the paper "A Game-Theoretic Approach to Anticipate the Likely Outcomes of the US-Iran Conflict", this project uses an attrition-based game to model the US-Iran conflict.
+An accompaniment of the paper "A Computational Game-Theoretic Framework for Modelling Repeated Asymmetric Strategic Interactions, Demonstrated Using the US-Iran Conflict as a Case Study", this project uses an attrition-based game to model the US-Iran conflict.

 ## Model Structure and Methods
 * Each agent uses probabilistic strategies to increase their payoff